superjax/inertial_sense_ros/README.md

 - Flash configuration via parameters
 - Changing dynamic model via parameter

-## ToDo
-- Adjusting rate of streaming and flash configuration on-the-fly with dynamic reconfigure

 ## Installation
 This is a ROS package, with the InertialSenseSDK as a submodule, so just create a catkin workspace, clone this into the `src` folder, pull down the submodule and build